-Note 5.
+Note 6.
 Property, Plant and Equipment:

+March 31, 2023 Cost Accumulated Depreciation Net Machinery and equipment \$ 968,750 \$ \$ 968,750 Furniture and office equipment 423,813 (365,986) 57,827 Transportation equipment 326,788 (303,770) 23,018 Leasehold improvements 29,390 (28,982) 408 Mineral property 350,000 350,000 \$ 2,098,741 \$ (698,738) \$ 1,400,003

-September 30, 2022 Cost Accumulated Depreciation Net Machinery and equipment \$ 1,602,133 \$ \$ 1,602,133 Furniture and office equipment 423,813 (349,225) 74,588 Transportation equipment 326,788 (279,714) 47,074 Leasehold improvements 29,390 (28,472) 918 Mineral property 350,000 350,000 \$ 2,732,124 \$ (657,411) \$ 2,074,713
+December 31, 2022 Cost Accumulated Depreciation Net Machinery and equipment \$ 968,750 \$ \$ 968,750 Furniture and office equipment 423,813 (357,690) 66,123 Transportation equipment 326,788 (296,053) 30,735 Leasehold improvements 29,390 (28,846) 544 Mineral property 350,000 350,000 \$ 2,098,741 \$ (682,589) \$ 1,416,152

-Accumulated Cost Depreciation Net Net

-December 31, 2021

-Machinery and equipment \$ 1,602,133 \$ \$ 1,602,133

-Furniture and office equipment 423,813 (322,389) 101,424

-Transportation equipment 326,788 (230,695) 96,093

-Leasehold improvements 29,390 (25,362) 4,028

-Mineral property 350,000 350,000

-\$ 2,732,124 \$ (578,446) \$ 2,153,678

 Machinery and equipment consists of a semi-autogenous grinding (SAG) mill shell and minor infrastructure equipment originally intended for use on the Brisas Project.
 We evaluate our equipment and mineral property to determine whether events or changes in circumstances have occurred that may indicate that the carrying amount may not be recoverable.
 We regularly obtain comparable market data for similar equipment as evidence that our equipment's fair value less cost to sell is in excess of the carrying amount.
-No impairment write-downs of property, plant and equipment were recorded during the nine months ended September 30, 2022 and 2021.
-During 2021 we sold certain equipment and recorded a gain on sale of \$118,559.
+No impairment write-downs of property, plant and equipment were recorded during the three months ended March 31, 2023.
+During the fourth quarter of 2022, the Company recorded impairment write-downs of \$0.6 million.

-Note 6.
+Note 7.
 Empresa Mixta Ecosocialista Siembra Minera, S.A.:

 In March 2022, the Ministry of Mines of Venezuela ("Ministry") issued a resolution to revoke the mining rights of Siembra Minera for alleged non-compliance by Siembra Minera with certain Venezuelan mining regulations (the "Resolution").
 Siembra Minera filed a reconsideration request in May 2022 which was denied by the Ministry.
 The Company disagrees with both the substantive and procedural grounds claimed by the Venezuelan government regarding the revocation of mining rights and the reconsideration request.
-We are evaluating all legal rights and remedies that are available to us under Venezuelan and other laws, under the Settlement Agreement and otherwise including the right to appeal or otherwise contest the Resolution with various Venezuelan authorities, including the Venezuelan Supreme Court of Justice.
+We are evaluating all legal rights and remedies that are available to us under Venezuelan and other laws, under the Settlement Agreement and otherwise and, in late 2022, we filed for an appeal of the Resolution with the Venezuelan Supreme Court of Justice.
+We also requested a precautionary measure of suspension of the effects of the Resolution which was denied.
 Even if the Resolution is successfully annulled, the Sanctions, along with other constraints, could adversely impact our ability to finance, develop and operate the Siembra Minera Project or collect or repatriate sums under the Settlement Agreement.